 This study started with a run-in (baseline) period, during which the MiniMed 670G Version 4.0 system was used in Manual mode, or with the SmartGuard feature turned ON and the Auto correction feature turned OFF.
 The run-in period included 299 subjects, and 275 of these subjects completed the study period.
 The system was tested for 37,705 patient days.
-The mean percent SG values in specific glucose ranges for the MiniMed 780G system with the Guardian Sensor (3) are provided in Table 3.

-&lt;sup>7 Medtronic Inc., Clinical Study Report: CIP321 Data Analysis for Subjects 7-17 Years Old and 18-75 Years Old, D00340772/B. May 2021.
+9 Medtronic Inc., Clinical Study Report: CIP321 Data Analysis for Subjects 7-17 Years Old and 18-75 Years Old, D00340772/B. May 2021.

 The MiniMed 780G system is compatible with the Guardian 4 Sensor, but the clinical study tested similar earlier-generation devices.
-The study included a continued access phase whereby subjects transitioned from the MiniMed 670G 4.0 system to the MiniMed 780G system with Guardian 4 transmitter and Guardian 4 Sensor.
-The only data reported herein for the MiniMed 780G system with Guardian 4 transmitter and Guardian 4 sensor is provided in Table 4.
-The devices tested are considered clinically equivalent, 8,9,10 therefore, the study results are comparable for the MiniMed 780G system.
+The devices tested are considered clinically equivalent, ^{10,11,12} therefore, the study results are comparable for the MiniMed 780G system.
 The key differences were: